Skip to main content

 Elements of the Claim

-The tort of "public disclosure of private facts" is a state law claim.
+The disclaimer is that not every state will recognize these elements in the same way, or at all.
 There are several differences between states that will affect the strength and scope of a plaintiff's claim, and these must be considered.
-For example, in New York there is no actionable legal claim for public disclosure of private facts, and no remedy is available.
+For example, in New York, there is no actionable legal claim for public disclosure of private facts, and no remedy is available.

 In most states, however, there is an actionable legal claim for public disclosure of private facts.
-In a successful legal claim, the plaintiff must establish the following elements:
+In a successful legal claim, the plaintiff must usually establish the following elements:

-2. There was a public disclosure of the private fact(s).
+2. There Was a Public Disclosure of the Private Fact(s)

 Defenses to the Claim